dotinceptionsai/team-aajk/README.md

   with `docker run -p 8002:8002 jlinho/aajk:frontoffice`
 - back-office: `docker pull jlinho/aajk:backoffice` and run with `docker run -p 8001:8001 jlinho/aajk:backoffice`

+To access the front-office app, go to http://localhost:8002 and to access the back-office app, go to http://localhost:8001

 To re-build multi-arch images, run:
 - for backoffice: `docker buildx build --push --platform linux/amd64,linux/arm64  --tag <your_name>/<your_repo>:backoffice -f DockerfileBack .` and